w3f/polkadot-wiki/docs/learn/how-to/ledger-sign-transaction.md

 !!! warning "IMPORTANT"

-    For most users, adding Ledger through the **Polkadot browser extension** is strongly recommended.
+    For most users, adding Ledger through the **Polkadot Developer Signer** is strongly recommended.
 [Click here to see the benefits and instructions.](add-ledger-account-signer.md)

-Whether you add your Ledger through the [Polkadot browser extension](add-ledger-account-signer.md) or directly on the[ Polkadot Developer Interface](add-ledger-account.md), you need a UI to interact with your accounts and initiate transactions.
+Whether you add your Ledger through the [Polkadot Developer Signer](add-ledger-account-signer.md) or directly on the[ Polkadot Developer Interface](add-ledger-account.md), you need a UI to interact with your accounts and initiate transactions.

 1. Connect your Ledger to the computer, unlock it, and open the Polkadot app: